Browse by Medical Category

 Rachel Goldin completed her masters and PhD in Clinical Psychology at Louisiana State University and interned at the Indiana University School of Medicine.
 Her diverse clinical experience includes the Center for Autism & Related Disorders in Baton Rouge, Louisiana and work as a Clinical Research Coordinator in the Pediatric Psychopharmacology and Adult ADHD Unit of Massachusetts General Hospital.
 During her work as a Research Coordinator at MGH, she received a Partners Healthcare in Excellence Award for Teamwork.
 In addition to her work with the Lurie Center, Rachel will also be using her professional expertise at Aspire to assist with various aspects of year-round Aspire groups and the Aspire summer camp.

-Attach the most recent neuropsychological report, IEP, or other evaluations if Aspire does not already have them on file.
+Provide recent information, such as a neuropsychological report, IEP, or other evaluations; an updated resume (for the internship program); or any supporting financial documentation for financial aid applications if Aspire does not already have it on file.

 Financial aid applications may be submitted at the same time as the Aspire program application.
-Financial aid is available to families that qualify, is processed in the order in which it was received and is awarded based on our availability of resources.
+Financial aid is available to families that qualify, is processed in the order in which the application was received and is awarded based on our availability of resources.

 If the Financial Aid applicant is over 18 and lives with a parent/legal guardian, we require that both the participant and the parents/legal guardians provide application materials.
 If you do not provide this information, the financial aid application will be considered incomplete.